Kenttleton/data-structures-and-algorithms/Stack/README.md

 - Backtracking is one of the algorithm designing techniques.
 Some examples of backtracking are the Knight-Tour problem, N-Queen problem, find your way through a maze, and game-like chess or checkers in all these problems we dive into some way if that way is not efficient we come back to the previous state and go into another path.
 To get back from a current state we need to store the previous state for that purpose we need a stack.
 - In Graph Algorithms like Topological Sorting and Strongly Connected Components
 - In Memory management, any modern computer uses a stack as the primary management for a running purpose.
 Each program that is running in a computer system has its own memory allocations
 - String reversal is also another application of stack.
 Here one by one each character gets inserted into the stack.
-So the first character of the string is on the bottom of the stack and the last element of a string is on the top of the stack.
+So the first character of the string is on the bottom of the stack and the last character of a string is on the top of the stack.
 After Performing the pop operations on the stack we get a string in reverse order.
 - Stack also helps in implementing function calls in computers.
 The last called function is always completed first.
 Javascript uses a stack in the engine to run Javascript code.
 - Stacks are also used to implement the undo/redo operation in text editor.